swift-server/sswg/process/incubation.md

 ## Change Management

-Changes to the incubation process must be documented and published publicly and are subject to semantic versioning schema:
+Changes to the incubation process must be documented and published publicly, and they are subject to semantic versioning schema:

 * Major: Represents a deeper change in approach or workflow
 * Minor: Small change in concepts or nomenclature.